 Learn more about acknowledging Country and the difference between a Welcome to Country and an Acknowledgement of Country.

 At the NSW Department of Education, we recognise the traditional custodians of the lands and waterways where we work and live.
-We celebrate the First Peoples' unique cultural and spiritual relationship to Country and acknowledge the significance of Aboriginal cultures in Australia.
+We celebrate Aboriginal and Torres Strait Islander peoples' unique cultural and spiritual relationship to Country and acknowledge the significance of their cultures in Australia.

-One of our aims is to promote greater understanding of and respect for Aboriginal people and cultures in our workplaces, our schools, and in the wider community.
+One of our aims is to promote greater understanding of and respect for Aboriginal and Torres Strait Islander people and cultures in our workplaces, our schools, and in the wider community.

 Ceremonies and protocols are a fundamental part of Aboriginal and/or Torres Strait Islander cultures.

-Arranging a Welcome to Country ceremony and/or offering an Acknowledgement of Country is not only a way of showing respect for Aboriginal and/or Torres Strait Islander people as this nation's First Peoples.
+Arranging a Welcome to Country ceremony and/or offering an Acknowledgement of Country is not only a way of showing respect for Aboriginal and/or Torres Strait Islander people as this nation's ongoing custodians.
 By observing these protocols and participating in this cultural practice we are also promoting understanding of and respect for Aboriginal cultural practice.

 All staff are encouraged to incorporate a Welcome to Country and/or an Acknowledgement of Country at every meeting, event or other gathering.

 Please see the list of traditional place names to find about more about the traditional place name of your school or area.